Improve the productivity of your projects and keep clients happy with these 6 project management tips.

 Bonus Tip: Collect Feedback as You Go

-For longer projects, run a client satisfaction survey at regular (no more than quarterly) intervals to gather valuable feedback.
+For longer projects, many project managers run client satisfaction surveys at regular (no more than quarterly) intervals to gather valuable feedback.
 You can then use this feedback to improve how you manage projects moving forward.

 Furthermore, for successful projects, collect testimonials and information you can use in your marketing materials.
 For example, you can include client testimonials in your proposals or on your website to boost your credibility.